tytydraco/yessleep/out/I_used_to_a_soldier_something_found_us_in_the_Siberian_woods_Part_Two.md

 Frolov looked at me intently and then shook his head.

-“No, I didn’t see any diary nor any knives.
-Soldier, it would be better for everyone, if you forget this business.
-I sent everything we found to the colonel.
+“Soldier, it would be better for everyone, if you forget this business.
+I've sent everything we found to the colonel.
 Let them figure out.
-This shit is definitely above my and your pay grade.”
+This shit is definitely above your pay grade.”

 Then he left.

 We rarely spoke with Batu about that night.
-Only once did he ask me something:
+Only once he asked me:

 “Did you see something… strange in the woods?” he asked uncertainly.